 Execution, Clearing, and Settlement

 Any transfer of financial instruments, such as stocks, in the primary or secondary markets involves 3 processes:

 Execution is the transaction whereby the seller agrees to sell and the buyer agrees to buy a security in a legally enforceable transaction.
-Thereafter, all the processes that lead up to settlement is referred to as clearing, such as recording the transaction.
+All processes leading to settlement is called clearing, such as recording the transaction.
 Settlement is the actual exchange of money, or some other value, for the securities.

 Clearing is the process of updating the accounts of the trading parties and arranging for the transfer of money and securities.
 There are 2 types of clearing: bilateral clearing and central clearing.
 In bilateral clearing, the parties to the transaction undergo the steps legally necessary to settle the transaction.
 Central clearing uses a third-party — usually a clearinghouse — to clear trades.
 Clearinghouses are generally used by the members who own a stake in the clearinghouse.
 Members are generally broker-dealers.
 Only members may directly use the services of the clearinghouse; retail customers and other brokerages gain access by having accounts with member firms.
 The member firms have financial responsibility to the clearinghouse for the transactions cleared.
 It is the responsibility of the member firms to ensure that the securities are available for transfer and that sufficient margin is posted or payments are made by the customers of the firms; otherwise, the member firms must cover any shortfalls.
 If a member firm becomes financially insolvent, only then will the clearinghouse make up for any shortcomings in the transaction.